mahbubhimel/mahbubhimel/README.md

 #### I am a web developer and Artificial Intelligence enthusiast.

 I am a computer science & engineering student from United International University.
 Throughout my four years' journey I have learnt a lot of things, but I am very much enthusiastic about machine learning and artificial neural networks.
 I am also interested in the industry of software development and web development and trying to enhance my skills so that I can be well suited for the job sector.
-Currently, I am learning the Japanese language and having business manners to be a global candidate.
+Currently, I am working as a junior software enginner at Orange Solutions Ltd, United Group.
 I do like to solve programming problems.
 I am imaginative, inventive and skilled as well in my favourite areas.
 I like to participate in sports whenever I have the opportunity, but I love to spend my free time hiking through the mountains and walking around the sea.

 Skills: LARAVEL / REACT / JS / HTML / CSS/ Neural Networks

-- 🔭 I’m currently working on BJET.
+- 🔭 I’m currently working on Orange Solutions Ltd, United Group.
-- 🌱 I’m currently learning Japanese Language.
+- 🌱 I’m currently learning data analysis techniques.
 - 👯 I’m looking to collaborate on my future workspace.
 - 📫 How to reach me: himel448@gmail.com